Solve/Next

 A set of Super Vital Assumptions.

-The underlying beliefs that, if wrong, would change a capital allocation decision only your CFO or CEO can authorise.
+The underlying beliefs that, if wrong, would change a capital allocation decision only your CFO or CEO can authorize.
 This is the bridge from the Intensive to the governance conversation that follows.

 Artefact 03